for Wasatch County Attorney

 Utah law protects the vested rights of property owners to use their properties in accordance with Utah Law and County Code.
 I will work and advise to help ensure the rights of private property owners are protected, while balancing those rights with the County’s long-term conservation goals.

 I have lived in larger cities where minor crimes were not effectively punished, leading to high levels of repeat offenses and community disorder.
-I was a prosecutor in a smaller County in Oregon where widespread illegal drug use drove theft, property crimes, and even homicides.
+I was a prosecutor in a smaller county in Oregon, where widespread illegal drug use drove theft, property crimes, and even homicides.
 Coming back to Utah from Oregon, I was surprised to see people leaving their bikes on their front lawn, without fear of them being stolen.

 While the biggest key to a safe community is the moral behavior of the public, holding people accountable through firm prosecution, and a willingness to go to trial when justice requires it, plays a critical role in deterring crime and protecting victims.
 As County Attorney, I will work to effectively prosecute crimes based on evidence and the law to protect our safety and our property